sf-twingate/tenant-shard-routing/README.md

                       (tenant mappings)
 ```

+## Deployment Options

+This solution supports two deployment modes:

+### 1. Single-Region Deployment (Default)
+- One Envoy instance in a single region
+- Lower cost, suitable for regional applications
+- Simple to manage and debug

+### 2. Global Multi-Region Deployment
+- Envoy instances deployed across multiple regions worldwide
+- Users automatically routed to the nearest Envoy cluster
+- High availability with regional failover
+- Auto-scaling in each region based on load

 ## Deployment

 Create a `terraform.tfvars` file in the `terraform/` directory with your configuration, based on the provided example: